 Waterfall Chart (also known as Bridge Chart) is a highly effective visual method to present changes, both positive and negative, between a start and an end point.
 The values of the starting and end points are shown as bar graphs, and the gap or change between the two points is bridged by smaller, color coded bar graphs.
 The size of each bar graph is directly dependent on its value.
 Here is a great video tutorial on creating a fully automated waterfall chart in Excel 2013, or earlier.

-Note: If you would like to learn in detail, how to calculate sales variances and the impact they have on sales $, profit $ and profit margin %, and how to explain performance vs budget and prior periods, click here for a detailed video course (at a special discounted price for readers of this post) showing exactly how this is done.
-You also learn how to analyse and present the results of the variances to management.
+Note: If you would like to learn in detail, how to calculate all income statement variances and the impact they have on sales, gross profit and ebitda, both in $ and %, and how to explain performance vs budget and prior periods, click here for a detailed video course (at a special price for readers of this post) showing exactly how this is done.
+You will also learn how to analyse and present the results of the variances to management and will be able to download solved variance calculation Excel files.

 Why use a Waterfall Chart?